acrouzet/sidvis/README.txt

    * "tw0" or "tw1". "tw1" means particularly difficult-to-trigger waveforms are
      replaced with simpler ones.
 In particular, pulse waves and sawtooth-combined waves are replaced with sawtooth waves, and triangle+pulse waves are replaced with triangle waves.
+If hard sync is enabled, the waveform is replaced with a sawtooth matching the sync source oscillator's frequency (unless the source also has hard sync enabled).
 Changes to the master volume are also disabled.
    * "nf0" or "nf1". "nf1" means the filter and changes to the master volume are disabled.
    * A single character representing which channel is enabled/isolated. "v" means